MITRECND/chopshop/README.md

 find /pcaps -name "*.pcap" | sort | chopshop "host 192.168.1.10" "payloads -c -r"
 </code>

-Chopshop by default, if given no input information (-f or -i), will assume there is a list of filenames being passed via stdin.
+ChopShop by default, if given no input information (-f or -i), will assume there is a list of filenames being passed via stdin.

 Example 5
 ---------
-Chopshop can be used in a long running mode by using the -l and -L flags.
+ChopShop can be used in a long running mode by using the -l and -L flags.
 These flags make chopshop assume that the input file is a list of files it should process and that it should continuously run until told to cancel (via Ctrl-C or 'Q' in the gui).